wearenewpublic/np-platform/README.md

-# np-platform
+# New Public Platform

-Modular platform for creating many kinds of online social spaces.
+This is a flexible modular platform for creating lots of different kinds of social product.